-The Sub-Fund also applies a general product and norm based exclusion strategy, which include an assessment of whether the investee is negatively affecting certain environmental or social objectives.
+The Sub-Fund applies a general product and norm based exclusion strategy, which include an assessment of whether the investee is negatively affecting certain environmental or social objectives as described in the answer to question "How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?" above.

-Good governance What is the policy to assess good governance practices of the investee practices include sound companies?
+What is the policy to assess good governance practices of the investee companies?